Is a wedding website really necessary?

 CONS OF HAVING A WEDDING WEBSITE

 You might not need a wedding website if these things bug you.

 1. Some wedding websites can add to your wedding costs.

 Hey, weddings are expensive!
-Totally hear ya.
+Totally hear you.
 Some wedding websites cost money (or require upgrades for better features), so adding yet another cost to your list can be total deal breakers for some couples.